git/git.github.io/rev_news/drafts/edition-38.md

 * [rebase -i: offer to recreate merge commits](https://public-inbox.org/git/cover.1516225925.git.johannes.schindelin@gmx.de/) (*written by Jacob Keller*)

-Johannes Schindelin has worked to replace `--preserve-merges` functionality in `git rebase` which has many known flaws by a new `--recreate-merges` which aims to replace the functionality of `--preserve-merges` in a way that fixes the known issues.
+Johannes Schindelin has worked to replace `--preserve-merges` functionality in `git rebase`, which has many known flaws, by a new `--recreate-merges`, which aims to replace the functionality of `--preserve-merges` in a way that fixes the known issues.

-When the patch series was sent to the list, Sergey Organov brought up that `--recreate-merges` is still (true to its name) recreating the merges from scratch, thus losing any content they might contain such as fixes.
+When the patch series was sent to the list, Sergey Organov brought up that `--recreate-merges` is still (true to its name) recreating the merges from scratch, thus losing any content they might have contained, such as fixes.

-He pointed to a strategy for cherry-picking the merge commmit.
-Others chimed in to say that they share concerns and would like to see the ability to preserve the merge resolutions properly.
+He pointed to a strategy for cherry-picking the merge commit.
+Others chimed in to state that they share concerns and would like to see the ability to preserve the merge resolutions properly.

 Johannes replied that this does not make sense because the cherry-pick